jacoblapworth/akahu-sdk-swift/src/react/button.md

 ### Variants

 Different styles of button are provided for by passing different `variants`.
+All accepted values are displayed below.

 ```
 	<div>